rhalkyard/EtherENC/README.md

 Names and IDs registered with ROOL (see [https://www.riscosopen.org/content/allocate](https://www.riscosopen.org/content/allocate) for info).
-If you fork EtherENC and make software-incompatible changes, please
+If you fork EtherENC and make software-incompatible changes, please request your own allocations, as these are registered to me personally.
+However, if your EtherENC-derived hardware is fully compatible with the mainline EtherENC driver, you are welcome to use the same Podule IDs.

 | Allocation Type        | Allocation                                     | Source locations                                           |
 | ---------------------- | ---------------------------------------------- | ---------------------------------------------------------- |